What Is Proof of Insurance?

 • Can you show proof of insurance on your phone?

 While rules vary by state, it’s generally acceptable to show proof of insurance in digital form.
-Many insurers provide an ID card accessible from their mobile app or website so drivers can get proof of coverage on their phones.
+Many insurers provide an ID card accessible from their mobile app or website so drivers can get proof of coverage on their phones or tablets.

 • How long does it take to get proof of insurance?